beliuhao/beliuhao.github.io/README.md

 ### Update

-Do CRUD operations on files under ./content/notes/ and ./content/posts/ for creating new, reading, updating, and deleting.
+Do CRUD operations on files under `./content/notes/` and `./content/posts/` for creating new, reading, updating, and deleting.

 ### Deployment

-- For `gitlab` and `netlify`, the `source` branch is used for the CI/CD.
-So each push to the `source` branch can trigger an automatic CI/CD job for deployment.
+- For `gitlab` and `netlify`, the `source` branch is used for the `CI/CD`.
+So each push to the `source` branch can trigger an automatic `CI/CD` job for deployment.
-- For `github`, the `master` branch is used for the CI/CD.
-So under the lateset `source` branch, run `npm run deploy` to generate the lastest static files and automatically push to the `master` branch for deployment.
+- For `github`, the `master` branch is used for the `CI/CD`.
+So under the latest `source` branch, run `npm run deploy` to generate the latest static files and automatically push to the `master` branch for deployment.